Miguel Díaz (baseball): Houston Astros

 On April 4, 2024, Díaz was claimed off waivers by the Houston Astros.
 He made one scoreless outing before being designated for assignment on April 8.
 On April 11, Díaz cleared waivers and was sent outright to the Triple–A Sugar Land Space Cowboys; however he subsequently rejected the assignment and elected free agency.
 He re–signed with the Astros on a minor league contract the next day.
 In 13 games for Triple–A Sugar Land, Díaz struggle to a 9.64 ERA with 10 strikeouts across 14 innings.
 He was released by the Astros organization on May 27.

 Detroit Tigers (second stint)

 On June 9, 2024, Díaz signed a minor league contract with the Detroit Tigers organization.
 In 24 appearances for the Triple-A Toledo Mud Hens, he logged a 1.97 ERA with 44 strikeouts and 4 saves across 32 innings pitched.
 Díaz elected free agency following the season on November 4.

 San Francisco Giants

 On December 28, 2024, Díaz signed a minor league contract with the San Francisco Giants.
-He elected free agency on November 6.
+He made 50 appearances for the Triple-A Sacramento River Cats in 2025, compiling a 5–1 record and 3.45 ERA with 55 strikeouts and nine saves across 57 1/3 innings pitched.
+Díaz elected free agency following the season on November 6, 2025.

+Toros de Tijuana

+On February 10, 2026, Díaz signed with the Toros de Tijuana of the Mexican League.